Mugisha146/portifolio-Backend/README.md

 # Technologies Used

-**Node.js**: Backend JavaScript runtime environment.
+-**Node.js**: Backend JavaScript runtime environment.
-**Express.js**: Web application framework for Node.js used for building APIs.
+-**Express.js**: Web application framework for Node.js used for building APIs.
-**MongoDB**: NoSQL database used for storing data.
+-**MongoDB**: NoSQL database used for storing data.
-**Mongoose**: MongoDB object modeling for Node.js.
+-**Mongoose**: MongoDB object modeling for Node.js.
-**JSON Web Tokens (JWT)**: Used for user authentication and authorization.
+-**JSON Web Tokens (JWT)**: Used for user authentication and authorization.
-**Swagger/OpenAPI**: Used for API documentation.
+-**Swagger/OpenAPI**: Used for API documentation.

 # Contributing

-# Contributions are welcome!
+Contributions are welcome!
 If you have suggestions for improvements, please fork the repository and create a pull request with your changes.